Wellington Church: Ministry

+Wellington's current minister is the Reverend Richard Baxter who has been serving as Transition Minister since February 2022.
+He was preceded in the interim by the voluntary minister Reverend Dr Roger Sturrock who now serves as Assistant Minister.

-The currently vacant charge was led by Reverend Dr David Sinclair until September 2017.
+The previous minister was Reverend Dr David Sinclair who served until September 2017.
 He was inducted to the charge by the Church of Scotland's Presbytery of Glasgow on 29 May 2008.
 He was formerly Secretary of the Church and Society Council of the Church of Scotland, based in the Church of Scotland Offices in Edinburgh.
-Sinclair is the Presbytery of Glasgow's Moderator for the Session 2013/2014.
+Sinclair was the Presbytery of Glasgow's Moderator for the Session 2013/2014.

-The previous minister was the Reverend Leith Fisher, who retired in October 2006 and died on 13 March 2009, following a road collision on the Isle of Arran.
+The prior minister was the Reverend Leith Fisher, who retired in October 2006 and died on 13 March 2009, following a road collision on the Isle of Arran.
 His memorial service held at Wellington was attended by over 1,000 people and was conducted by the Right Reverend David Lunan, Moderator of the General Assembly of the Church of Scotland.

 Former ministers include: the Very Rev Ernest David Jarvis DD, minister of Wellington 1929 to 1958 and Moderator of the General Assembly of the Church of Scotland in 1954; and Reverend Maxwell Craig who served between 1973 and 1989.